Morena 6 support resources

 encoder.setJPEGEncodeParam(param);

-encoder.encode(bimg);
+encoder.encode(bimg); out.close();

-What is MorenaImage class intended for?
+What is the MorenaImage class intended for?

 SaneConnection sc = SaneConnection.connect("localhost");